jundalisay/spblist/content/en/research/keynes/general-theory/chapter-12f.md

 **It is safe to say that enterprise which depends on hopes stretching into the future benefits the community as a whole.** *

-> *Superphysics Note: This is wrong.
+{{< n n="This is wrong.
 A long term hope for the profitability of coal-fired plans would actually be detrimental to life on Earth.
 Enterprise by itself is not immediately moral or immoral just as patience or waiting is.
 Quantitative measures such as profitability is impotent in determining the morality of an action.
 This has been discussed extensively by David Hume.
-Qualitative measures that match the dharma of society are the better basis for morality, or what is better or worse for society.
+Qualitative measures that match the dharma of society are the better basis for morality, or what is better or worse for society." >}}

 But individual initiative will only be adequate when reasonable calculation is supplemented and supported by animal spirits.
 In this way, the thought of ultimate loss which often overtakes pioneers is put aside in the same way that a healthy man puts aside the fear of death.